Concept of Corporate Personality

 HELD:

-The Lee Air Farming case confirmed the Salomon principal.
-The Privy Council allowed Mrs Lee’s claim and said that Lee might have been the controller of the company in fact but in law, they were separate distinct persons and the concept of separate legal entity was explained.
+The Lee Air Farming case confirmed the Salomon principle.
+The Privy Council allowed Mrs Lee’s claim and said that Lee might have been the controller of the company in fact, but in law, they were separate, distinct persons, and the concept of a separate legal entity was explained.
 Mr. Lee could therefore enter into a contract with the company, and could be considered to be an employee.
-His wife was therefore entitled to an award in respect of workmen’s compensation.
+His wife was therefore entitled to an award in respect of workmen's compensation.

 Judicial Committee of the Privy Council also said that a company is a separate legal entity, so that a director could still be under a contract of employment with the company he solely owned.